GochoMugo/battnag/README.md

 1. Binary Releases: I'm yet to roll out this one.

-1. Web interface: Also this is on Queue.
+1. <a name="web"></a>Web interface: Available at https://gochomugo.github.io/battnag/

 1. <a name="source-code"></a>Running the Source code requires that you have [node-webkit][nwjs] installed.
 Assuming node-webkit is available as `nw` command: